isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2021-03-04-Response-Speech-by-2M-Edwin-Tong-to-Adjournment-Motion-Rule-of-Law-Judicial-Review.md

 2\.
 His speech raises questions about:

-  a\.
+    a.
 The relationship between Parliament, the Judiciary and the Executive.

-  b\.
+    b.
 And the respective spheres that they inhabit.

 3\.
 These are important issues.
 They require a fuller discussion, beyond the time permitted today under the Standing Orders.
 We will set out our position more substantively, on a future occasion.

 4\.
 Sir, as a Government, we have always been clear on our priorities and our focus:

    a.
 First, to have strong and effective governance, to get things done.

    b.
 Second, uplifting people’s lives.

    c.
 Third, maintaining the security of the state.

    d.
 And finally, ensuring the safety of our people.

 5\.
 With your permission, Mr Speaker, may I ask the Clerks to distribute a handout on Singapore’s social and economic indicators?
 [Annex A](/files/news/parliamentary-speeches/2021/AnnexA_Social_and_Economic_Indicators.pdf)